StewMacLean/Bonjour/README.md

 It should bring up a browser with the openApp method for the command line interface selected.

 Just click it to open the app and watch the services roll in - Enjoy!

+Open the Transcript to see a log of what is going on under the hood (and see the log files and the system output).

 I would very much appreciate any help in getting the library interface working!
-There is extensive logging to help...

 Thanks,